Skarlso/blogsource/content/blog/2022-06-26-hacking-on-capa.md

 - Lots and LOTS of generated code
 - Controller lifecycle
     - What does this mean?
 This has a couple of baggages when you think about it.
-The code has a reconciliation loop which takes care of creating, updating and deleting resources.
+The code has a reconciliation loop which takes care of creating, updating and deleting resources based on their state.
 But this also means that you have to always consider existing infrastructure and objects in Kubernetes.
 And when deleting you always have to be aware of finalizers.
 - Unit testing and mocking calls and Kubernetes
 - Certain package structure and code constructs

 All these helped me massively to discover where things are and why.
 Richard ( the maintainer ) talked us through a general flow and from there it was easier to go with the flow.
+And he was constantly available when I was stuck at a certain part like conversions...

 ### Analysing the code

 When faced with the unknown you must find what you might no in relation.
 I already knew it creates a cluster and that cluster has resources and log outputs.
 So... follow the flow.
-I started checking out the code and following a creation code path.
+I started checking out the code and followed a `create` code path.
 How a cluster is reconciled.

 I started taking notes and write down which package and path did what.
 I started following `reconcileCluster`.